 From the middle of the year, the Kilchoman Distillery project will now begin to become reality.
-Work will begin with the conversion of some of the old farm buildings.
+Work will begin in May 2004 with the conversion of some of the old farm buildings.
 Thus the former mill will become the Stillhouse, one of the old stables will become the Visitor Centre.
 The work is being carried out by Woodrow Construction Ltd, a local construction company that was also involved in restarting the Ardbeg distillery.

 9 June: Distillery pig presented: While many distilleries have a cat as their mascot and Ardbeg with “Shorty” a dog, Kilchoman as a farm distillery goes a little different way.
 “Lucy”, a Cornwall black pig, is already in residence, only her skills as a rodent control still need to be tested.
 But Kilchoman is confident that with a little bit of training she will pick up what is required of her very quickly.